TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Marvel's 'Eternals' Moves Ahead With Chloe Zhao Directing.
+    *   The Final 'Fantastic Beasts: The Crimes of Grindelwald' Trailer Has Appeared.
 Here's Everything We Know Read More
     *   'Kingsman 3' Takes Over James Bond Release Date.
 Here's Everything We Know Read More
     *   The Week in Movie News: James Bond Found a New Director, First 'Captain Marvel' Trailer Arrived and More Read More